 System Administrators should follow these steps to enable Markdown in an Attribute:

 - From the top navigation bar (Figure 1), hover the cursor over the Settings icon and select System Settings from the dropdown menu.
 The System Settings screen will appear.
 Click the Attribute Types tab, and the Attribute Types screen will appear (Figure 6).

 - Scroll down the table to select the desired Attribute Type (Description in this example), and click on the Modify icon.
 The Configure Attribute Type window will appear (Figure 7).

 - Check the Allow Markdown box at the bottom left of the screen.

-- Follow Steps 1–3 of the previous section in this article to view the Overview tab of the Details screen for an object.
+- Follow Steps 1–3 of the "Creating an Attribute" section of this article to view the Overview tab of the Details screen for an object.

 - On the Overview tab, scroll down to the Attributes card and click on the Modify icon.
 The Edit Attribute window will appear (Figure 8).
 The Markdown icon indicates that the Markdown feature is now enabled for use.

 - In the text box below the Save Source checkbox, enter the desired information in Markdown format (Figure 9).

-- Click the SAVE button, and the Markdown-formatted description will appear under Description (Figure 10) and under Attributes (Figure 11).
+- Click the SAVE button, and the Markdown-formatted description will appear in the Description card (Figure 10) and the Attributes card.